Rarysoft/u4/README.md

 * Apply transparency to characters to see the ground tile below them
 * Apply transparency to some object tiles and guess at the correct ground tile to show below them
 * Add diagonal movement
-* Initiate characterConversation with non-player characters by bumping into them
+* Initiate dialog with non-player characters by bumping into them
 * Add "$pronoun says:" before all non-player character speech
 * Let other non-player characters continue to move around while player converses
-* Leave characterConversation with non-player character by just walking away
+* Leave dialog with non-player character by just walking away
 * Open doors by bumping into them
 * Climb ladders by walking onto the tile
 * more to come...